Ready to register a Non-Governmental Organization?. In this article, I will show you how to register an NGO in Kenya.

 - At least One third (1/3) of all the board members MUST be Kenyan for all foreign-based NGOs

-Procedure to follow in order to register an NGO
+Procedure to follow to register an NGO

 - A notification of the location of the office and postal address of the NGO signed by three top officials of the NGO